hemanishah00/Segmentation/readme.md

 Each image goes through this flow:
 1. **User Uploads an Image:**
    - The image is saved to the `current_image` directory.
+The Val folder contains some images and their masks, that I used for testing.

 2. **User Selects a Method and Mask Option:**
    - If the user wants to upload a mask: